Part A: Course Overview

 Program Learning Outcomes (PLOs)

-This course will develop the following program learning outcomes (PLO):
+This course contributes to the following BH114 program learning outcomes:

 • PLO1: Determine and apply knowledge of complex construction management theory to your professional practice and/or further study

-• PLO5: Collaborate effectively with others and demonstrate intellectual independence and autonomy to solve problems and/or address industry issues and imperatives
+• PLO5: Collaborate effectively with others, within and across disciplines and demonstrate independent intellectual agility and autonomy to solve problems and address industry issues and imperatives

 Course Learning Outcomes (CLOs)